 Community Project Grants

 Community Project grants provide support for the planning and implementation of public humanities programs and resources that meet the needs and interests of local communities.
-Projects may include lecture series and panel discussions, reading and discussion groups, film series, oral history projects, exhibitions, and the development of cultural resources that complement public programming.

 All projects must: